ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 BucketGrantControllerApi apiInstance = new BucketGrantControllerApi();
 String sessionID = "sessionID_example"; // String | The the session id used to access ProActive REST server String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog objects are stored.
 String accessType = "accessType_example"; // String | The type of the access grant.
-It can be either read, write or admin.
+It can be either noAccess, read, write or admin.
 String username = "username_example"; // String | The name of the user that will benefit of the access grant. try {
     BucketGrantMetadata result = apiInstance.createBucketGrantForAUserUsingPOST(sessionID, bucketName, accessType, username);